inventree/InvenTree/docs/docs/report/context_variables.md

 #### Return Order

 A [Return Order](../order/return_order.md) object has the following context variables available.

-For a full description of the `ReturnOrder` model, refer to the code in:

-::: order.models.ReturnOrder
-    options:
-        show_root_heading: False
-        show_source: False

 | Variable | Description |
 | --- | --- |